 Commenced investments pertain to fixed assets under construction or assembly and are recognized according to purchase price or manufacturing cost, reduced by the potential impairment write-offs.
 Fixed assets under construction are not subject to depreciation until the end of construction and commissioning of such fixed asset for use.

-3.16.
+2.16.
 Lease

-The Bank classifies as a lease all agreements under which fixed assets are used or put into service within a definite period in exchange for a remuneration.
+The BOŚ Group classifies as a lease all agreements under which fixed assets are used or put into service by the Group, within a definite period in exchange for a remuneration.

 The lessor